Game Editor

 • a staff member runs it from a Quick Action button on the control page,

-• you press Test Run while building it.
+• you press Test while building it.

 Because a scene is just a reusable list of steps, it’s the natural place for any sequence you want to fire the same way from several spots — a “reset the props” routine, a “house lights up” cue, or a “play the intro” sequence you trigger both automatically and by hand.